Bangaked/Phasmophobia-Category-Extensions-Hoop-AutoSplitter/README.md

 ### 2) The Harder way

-This is done the same as the easier way, but instead of downloading the file you just copy the code from **[hoop.asl](https://github.com/Bangaked/Phasmophobia-Category-Extensions-Hoop-AutoSplitter/blob/main/hoop.asl)**, create a text doc, paste the code in, and rename it to `(name).ASL`.
+This is done the same as the easier way, but instead of downloading the file you just copy the code from **[hoop.asl](https://github.com/Bangaked/Phasmophobia-Category-Extensions-Hoop-AutoSplitter/blob/main/hoop.asl)**, create a text doc, paste the code in, and rename it to `"FileName".asl`.
 > Make sure you have file name extensions on.

 ## Disclaimer